adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

-## Q.25: What is constructor injection and why prefer it?
+## Q.27: What is constructor injection and why prefer it?
-**Answer:** Constructor injection means dependencies are provided through the constructor.
+Constructor injection means dependencies are provided through the constructor.

- Constructor injection has several benefits over field injection in Spring Framework:
+Constructor injection is considered preferred in Spring Framework for several reasons:

-1. Immutability: When you inject dependencies through constructors, you create an immutable object, meaning the state of the object cannot be changed once it's created.
-This helps prevent issues related to mutable objects and promotes a cleaner design.

-2. Strongly-Typed Objects: Constructor injection guarantees that the correct types of dependencies are injected into the object, ensuring type safety and reducing the risk of errors during runtime.
-Field injection, on the other hand, relies on the Spring container to set the field values appropriately based on the configuration and may result in exceptions if incorrect types are used.

-3. Encapsulation: Constructor injection promotes encapsulation since it requires developers to expose only the necessary constructors, making it easier to control the object creation process and hide internal implementations.
-This can help maintain a clean separation of concerns between classes, making the application more modular and easier to test.

-4. Simplified Testing: Injecting dependencies via constructors makes unit testing more straightforward because you don't have to worry about setting field values manually.
-You can create test-specific instances of the class by providing mock or test implementations through constructor arguments.

-In summary, constructor injection offers several advantages, including type safety, immutability, encapsulation, and simplified testing, making it a preferred choice in Spring Framework development.
+1. **Immutability:** Using constructor injection ensures that the object's state cannot be modified after construction, promoting immutable objects.
+This makes it easier to reason about the behavior of the object and helps in debugging and testing.
+2. **Explicit Dependencies:** Constructor injection clearly defines the dependencies a class has on other classes or components, making it easier for developers to understand the relationships between classes and avoid circular dependencies.
+3. **Enforced Initialization:** By using constructor injection, all dependencies are provided at object creation time, ensuring that the object is in a well-defined state before being used.
+This can help prevent null pointer exceptions or other runtime errors caused by uninitialized objects.

 **Example:**
 ```java